 Teaches the student how to measure and calculate drug dosages, techniques of medication administration, and the laws that specify the condition under which medical assistants may administer drugs.

-Prerequisite: Must be a student in the Medical Assistant program.
-BIS 220 with a grade of 2.0 or higher.
-ACCUPLACER placement in MTH 102 or completion of MTH 090.
+Students will also learn how to administer intradermal, subcutaneous, and intramuscular injections.
+Must be in the Medical Assistant program.

+Prerequisite: BIS 220 with a grade of 2.0 or higher.
+Placement in MTH 102 or completion of MTH 090.
+Co-requisite: MED 221, MED 223
-Corequisite: MED 223

 Equips students with skills for the medical assistant to prepare patients and to assist the physician with routine physical exams in the office or clinic.
 Emphasizes patient preparation, accuracy in test performance, and safety in the laboratory according to current guidelines.
 Includes theory and procedures for microbiology, urinalysis, electrocardiography, and hematology.

-Prerequisite: Must be a student in the Medical Assistant program.
-BIS 220 with a grade of 2.0 or higher.
+Must be in the Medical Assistant program.

+Prerequisite: BIS 220 with a grade of 2.0 or higher.
 ACCUPLACER placement in MTH 102 or completion of MTH 090.

-Corequisite: MED 222.
+Co-requisite: MED 222.